caltechlibrary/newt/newt.1.md

     htdocs: htdocs # Path to static content directory if required
   newtmustache:
     port: 8012 # Port number for Newt Mustache
+  #options:
+    # name value pairs used for alaising strings in routes, models, and templates
   environment:
     - DB_USER
     - DB_PASSWORD